SSpzcee/Asunder-PHB/phb/md/Iwa Clans.md

 Scale: 5
 Limit: XP/750

 Effects: The twins gain a \+1 to Research, Awareness, and Athletics rolls per rank in this Ability due to the second head helping in mental and coordination related tasks.
-Furthermore, the Base Speed of both the Search (and any actions similar to it, such as Scan) and Rest Actions is lowered by 1 per rank in this Ability, to a minimum of 3\.
+Furthermore, the Base Speed of Search (and any actions similar to it, such as Scan) is lowered by 1 per rank in this Ability, to a minimum of 3\.

-In addition, every 20 ICs, the Secondary Sibling is able to to momentarily take control over the Twins' body and perform one Action with a Total Speed of (2\*Ranks bought in this Ability) without moving your IC.
+In addition, every 25 ICs, the Secondary Sibling is able to to momentarily take control over the Twins' body and perform one Action with a Total Speed of (2 \+ Ranks bought in this Ability) without moving your IC.
 But any other costs of the Action, such as AP or Fatigue Checks, must still be paid.

 ### **Tarenken Mo Kogeki \- Multi-Limb Onslaught**